zkrising/Tachi/docs/docs/user/stats/tachi.md

 	This might be slightly different to your in-game skill.
 This may be due to rerates or things like certain songs no longer being hot.

 *****

+### WACCA

+- Rate

+The sum of your best 15 Rate scores from the most recent version of the game, and your best 35 Rate scores from previous versions of the game.

+- Naive Rate **(Default)**

+The sum of your best 50 Rate scores.

+!!! info
+	Your Rate should pretty much match what you see in-game.
+However, the in-game Rate advantages players on the newest version of the game by weighting those charts much more heavily, which is kind of dumb.
+NaiveRate should eliminate this bias.
+In practice, for active players on the newest version of the game, these values are usually quite similar.

+*****